Can Lyme disease and chronic infections cause cancer?

 Treating leukemia and Lyme disease

-Can Lyme disease mask Leukemia resulting in misdiagnosis?
+Can Lyme disease mask leukemia, resulting in misdiagnosis?

 If a person has a new rash and is worried about it, they should see their doctor.